Morgyn Neill: Dumbarton

 Neill joined Dumbarton following Stenhousemuir's relegation in May 2019 playing every minute of the season as the Sons finished sixth in Scottish League One.
 He extended his deal with the Sons until the summer of 2021 in July 2020.
 Neill left the Sons in May 2021, turning down a new deal after the departure of manager Jim Duffy.

 Cove Rangers

 Neill signed for Cove Rangers on 4 June 2021 after his release from Dumbarton and scored his first goal for the club in a 1-0 win over Airdrieonians.
 Neill would be later win the title that campaign with Cove Rangers, starting in a 1-0 victory over his former club Dumbarton.
 The next campaign the success would not continue for Morgyn and Cove, as they finished bottom of the Scottish Championship.

 Alloa Athletic

 On 16 June 2023, Neill joined Alloa Athletic.
 He left the club after two seasons in May 2025.

 Dumbarton

 Neill returned for a second spell with Dumbarton in June 2025.
+Having started just twice for the Sons since new manager Frank McKeown was appointed, Neill joined Scottish League Two rivals Elgin City on loan in February 2026.
+He was released by the club in May 2026.

+Elgin City

+On 27 May 2026, Neill returned to Elgin City on a free transfer following his release from Dumbarton.